 Further regulatory action

-7.40 When deciding whether to take further regulatory action as a result of an assessment, the OAIC will refer to the factors set out in paragraph 38 of the Privacy Regulatory Action Policy.
+7.51 When deciding whether to take further regulatory action as a result of an assessment, the OAIC will refer to the factors set out in the Privacy regulatory action policy or the CDR regulatory action policy, where appropriate.

 Reporting to the Minister